-As part of the implementation testing, hardcopy forms a well as Excel spread sheets were used for recording the requirements of the business process, critical control points (CCP) and Critical Risk Factors (CRF) as well as putting in potential reporting structures and links to performance targets.
+As part of the implementation testing, hard copy forms as well as Excel spreadsheets were used for recording the requirements of the business process, critical control points (CCP) and critical risk factors (CRF) as well as putting in potential reporting structures and links to performance targets.

-However, while the implementation process in a management unit - or setting up the model will take at least 6 months, once data collection from the established management units (even those who do not have access to electronic media) is initiated, data collected will need to be stored electronically and used to create reports.
+However, while the implementation process in a management unit - or setting up the model will take at least six months, once data collection from the established management units (even those who do not have access to electronic media) is initiated, data collected will need to be stored electronically and used to create reports.
 Furthermore, most CRFs and CCPs are points, and management units do have spatial boundaries, so it was proposed that the model should ideally be linked to GIS.

-The management model was tested and subsequently refined in several management units in the Breede River catchment of the Western Cape Province of South Africa.
-In addition the model is being implemented as a water quality management tool by the Okavango Basin Management Committee (OKBMC) in the Kavango, Namibia.
+The management model was tested and subsequently refined in several management units in the Breede River catchment of the Western Cape.
+In addition, the model is being implemented as a water quality management tool by the Okavango Basin Management Committee in the Kavango, Namibia.
+Furthermore, talks are in the process to use the same tool in Angola and Botswana areas of the Okavango Delta.